Helping Your Pet Lose Winter Weight

 With the arrival of spring, many of us — including our dogs (and some cats) — want to spend more time outdoors.
 That makes increasing our activity easier, especially when you consider one of the best forms of activity to help weight loss is walking.
 Because the best type and amount of exercise for our pets will vary with age, breed (dogs), current fitness level and general health, be sure to talk with your veterinarian about what’s best for your pet.

-Of course, we can’t forget about increasing kitty’s activity either if she’s overweight.
-Playing with your cat, or interactive play, is a great way to get her moving every day.
-Activities that let your kitty express her natural instincts and behaviors, like hunting and climbing, also help keep her mind alert and active.
+Of course, we can’t forget about increasing kitty’s activity either if they are overweight.
+Playing with your cat, or interactive play, is a great way to get them moving every day.
+Activities that let your kitty express their natural instincts and behaviors, like hunting and climbing, also help keep their mind alert and active.

 Here are some additional suggestions for getting your pet to move more: